lescpsn/kb/README.md

   set <key>        save a key
-  get <key>        loads value of a key generate <key>   auto generates a 12 character random value search <regex>   lists all keys matching regex ls               lists all available keys rm <key>         removes a key
+  get <key>        loads value of a key generate <key>   auto generates a 12 character random value search <string>  lists all keys with substring ls               lists all available keys rm <key>         removes a key